rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 interpreted differently depending on where the substitution is placed.
 For example, if the substitution is placed as the value of the ``name`` attribute, it replaces itself with the default value for the name.
-Likewise, if ``{D}`` is placed in the ``email`` attribute, it is replaced with the default value for email and so on.
+If ``{D}`` is placed in the ``email`` attribute, it is replaced with the default value for email.

 What are the default locations in a SAML assertion for the five attributes Rackspace Identity expects?
-It turns out that the SAML assertion in this example has all of the values in the default places.
+The SAML assertion in the following example has all of the values in the default places:
-So it's possible, in this case, to write a mapping policy that looks like the following one:

 .. code-block:: yaml